Davtax/arXiv-sorter/README.md

 app.
 The program creates a file for each mailing list, with the named `YYYY-MM-DD.md`, where `YYYY-MM-DD` is the date of the mail.
-The markdown file is located inside the abstracts folder, which is created in the same directory as the binary file.
+The markdown file is inside the abstracts folder, created in the same directory as the binary file.

 In the markdown file, each entry for the manuscript contains the title, authors list, abstract, the first figure of the manuscript, a link to the manuscript, and the date of submission.
-The user can specify keywords to search for in the title, abstract, and authors list of the manuscript.
+The user can specify keywords to search for in the manuscript's title, abstract, and authors list.
 If the manuscript contains the keywords, this manuscript will be sorted at the top of the markdown file.
 Furthermore, the matching keywords will be highlighted in the title and abstract of the manuscript.
 The color code for the highlighting is the following: